Entrance to the Dalí Theatre Museum in Figueres, designed by Salvador Dalí as an immersive art environment.

 NEAREST AIRPORTS: GIRONA AIRPORT, 1 HOUR 25 MINUTES DRIVE

-When I first saw the title of the Dalí Theatre Museum, I assumed it was a Spanishism, something not quite translatable into English.
-On visiting the museum, I realized that the title was given because it was exactly that: a theatre.
-Or perhaps "spectacle" would have been more appropriate.
-Whatever the word, Dalí avoided the traditional “shuffle past my painting” format and instead created an experience for visitors.
-Like stepping into one of his paintings, the museum is surreal and, well, theatrical.
+When I first saw the title Dalí Theatre Museum I assumed it was a Spanishism, something that did not quite translate into English.
+On visiting, I realized that the name is exactly right: this place is theatrical.
+Dalí intentionally avoided the usual “shuffle past my painting” format and instead created an experience for visitors — like stepping into one of his paintings.

 shutterstock_259670786+copy.jpg